ChenghaoDing90/COVID-19/README.md

 Section “Data Processing".

 ### Elastic Linear Regression and Stepwise Method
 We want to use the simple linear regression(OLS) to build the model, but we prefer less variables.
 Thus, consider Elastic Penalty (with α = 0.5) to reduce the dimention at first.
+Elastic penalized method is a method combine the l1 penalty and l2 penalty.

 <!-- <p align="center">
 <img src="./images/Capturew.PNG" style="width:1200px;height:100px;" />